Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 Your website's entire data and settings are stored in your website database.
 The most crucial thing is to take proper care of it.
 Below are some tips to take care of to ensure and secure your WordPress website.

-Change Your Database Table Prefix
+Change Your Database Table Prefix:

-We would highly recommend changing it to something unique to secure your WordPress website because using this default table prefix makes it more open to hackers.
-Because they know that wp- the default table prefix.
-They would like to try some SQL injection with the default table prefix to get hints or helpful information about the table design and table data.
+We highly recommend changing it to something unique to secure your WordPress website because using this default table prefix makes it more open to hackers.
+Because they know that wp- is the default table prefix.
+They would like to try some SQL injection with the default table prefix to get hints or helpful information about the table design and data.

 You can also use another plugin by the name of WP-DBManager for the same job.